Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Your doctor or nurse will tell you how long to lie down and keep the insertion site still.
+Your healthcare provider will tell you how long you must lie down and keep the insertion site still.

 You may stay in the hospital overnight.

 You may have some pain.
 This can be controlled with medicine.

 Drink plenty of fluids to help flush the X-ray dye out of your body.

 After you go home, care for the insertion site as directed.

 Tell your healthcare provider if you develop a fever or the chills.